apache/drill/_docs/query-data/030-querying-hbase.md

 ```
 SELECT
- CONVERT_FROM(BYTE_SUBSTR(row_key, 1, 8), 'DATE_EPOCH_BE') d
+  CONVERT_FROM(BYTE_SUBSTR(row_key, 1, 8), 'DATE_EPOCH_BE') d,
-, CONVERT_FROM(BYTE_SUBSTR(row_key, 9, 8), 'BIGINT_BE') id
+  CONVERT_FROM(BYTE_SUBSTR(row_key, 9, 8), 'BIGINT_BE') id,
-, CONVERT_FROM(tableName.f.c, 'UTF8')
+  CONVERT_FROM(tableName.f.c, 'UTF8')
 FROM hbase.`TestTableCompositeDate` tableName
 WHERE
   CONVERT_FROM(BYTE_SUBSTR(row_key, 1, 8), 'DATE_EPOCH_BE') < DATE '2015-06-18' AND
   CONVERT_FROM(BYTE_SUBSTR(row_key, 1, 8), 'DATE_EPOCH_BE') > DATE '2015-06-13';
 ```

 This query assumes that the row key of the table represents the DATE_EPOCH type encoded in big-endian format.
 The Drill HBase plugin will be able to prune the scan range since there is a condition on the big endian-encoded prefix of the row key.
-For more examples, see the [test code:](https://github.com/apache/drill/blob/95623912ebf348962fe8a8846c5f47c5fdcf2f78/contrib/storage-hbase/src/test/java/org/apache/drill/hbase/TestHBaseFilterPushDown.java).
+For more examples, see the [test code](https://github.com/apache/drill/blob/95623912ebf348962fe8a8846c5f47c5fdcf2f78/contrib/storage-hbase/src/test/java/org/apache/drill/hbase/TestHBaseFilterPushDown.java).

 To query HBase data: